mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v2.0-alpha.md

 Alternative URI: N/A

-Logical API service: **Return Currency conversion Execution Information Error**
+Logical API service: **Return Currency Conversion Execution Information Error**

 If the server is unable to execute a currency conversion, or some other processing error occurs, the error callback **PUT** **/fxTransfers/**_{ID}_**/error** is used.
 The _{ID}_ in the URI should contain the **commitRequestId** (see [Table 53](#table-53)) that was used for the creation of the execution request, or the _{ID}_ that was used in the [**GET /fxTransfers/**_{ID}_](#61331-get-fxtransfers).
 See [Table 56](#table-56) for data model.